justwriteclick/docslikecode/_learn/05-cd-for-docs.md

 By default, you are specifying the `master` branch of the Minimal Mistakes theme with this configuration.
 You can also "pin" to a specific release by using `"mmistakes/minimal-mistakes@4.9.0"` instead of `"mmistakes/minimal-mistakes"`.
 I'd recommend using a specific release if you have an active docs site because it helps you with troubleshooting output.
 Your output remains stable when you pin to a release value and you can test first before a theme upgrade.
 1. Create a commit and push these changes to your GitHub repository.
 Once merged to the branch configured in your repo, the changes show up in a few seconds at username.github.io/project-name.

-## CICD: Deploy a Hugo Project using Netlify
+## Deploy a Hugo Project using Netlify

 Once you have a Hugo site working locally, you can set up continuous deployment on Netlify with a free account.